Zeng Fanzhi

 Zeng Fanzhi (曾梵志 (Zēng Fànzhì); born 1964) is a contemporary Chinese artist based in Beijing.
 Zeng's works have been praised as possessing an emotional directness, an intuitive psychological sense, and a carefully calibrated expressionistic technique.

 Born and raised in Wuhan, Zeng was interested primarily in painting and drawing from a young age, and did poorly in school.
 His earliest works are large-scale abstract paintings.
 Moving to Beijing in the early 1990s, Zeng's art became a response to this immersion in what he viewed as a more superficial environment, with his seminal Mask series displaying the tensions between the artist's dominant existential concerns and the pomposity and posturing of his new contemporary urban life (which is depicted ironically).

-Throughout, Zeng's expressionistic techniques run counter to such techniques' conventional usage.
-That is, Zeng's representation of raw, exposed flesh or awkwardly oversized hands is not an attempt at pure emotional expression, but instead play against the superficially composed appearances of his subjects, an ironic treatment of emotional performance as a metaphor for a lost self, of stunted self-realization.
+Throughout, Zeng's expressionistic techniques run counter to conventional expressionism.
+His representation of raw, exposed flesh or awkwardly oversized hands is not an attempt at pure emotional expression, but instead plays against the superficially composed appearances of his subjects, an ironic treatment of emotional performance as a metaphor for a lost self and stunted self-realization.

 Popular mostly with foreign collectors at first, Chinese buyers of Zeng's work rose in the mid-2000s.
 He has been described as an "icon of the art world", and is often considered China's greatest living artist.

 Early life

-Zeng was born in 1964 in Wuhan, Hubei and lives and works in Beijing.
-He grew up during the Cultural Revolution and dropped out of high school, after which he attended Hubei Academy of Fine Arts.
-There, he was largely influenced by Expressionism.
-Zeng is one of the most popular artists of his era, in addition to being one of Asia's most financially successful artists.
-In May 2008, he set a world auction record when one of his contemporary Chinese art pieces "Mask Series 1996 No. 6", which in 1998 had been sold to an American tourist for $16,000, was sold for $9.7 million in Hong Kong.
-Zeng has lived and worked in Beijing since 1993, and has been exhibited all over the globe in venues such as the Shanghai Art Museum, National Art Museum of China, Kunst Museum Bonn, Kunstmuseum Bern, Santa Monica Art Centre, Art Centre, and Le Musée d'Art moderne de la Ville de Paris.
+Zeng was born in 1964 in Wuhan, Hubei.
+He grew up during the Cultural Revolution and dropped out of high school.
+He later attended Hubei Institute of Fine Arts (HIFA), where he was influenced by Expressionism.
+Zeng became one of the most popular artists of his era, in addition to being one of the most financially successful in Asia.
+In May 2008, he set a world auction record when "Mask Series 1996 No. 6", one of his contemporary Chinese art pieces, was sold for $9.7 million in Hong Kong.
+The same piece had been sold to an American tourist for $16,000 in 1998.
+Zeng has lived and worked in Beijing since 1993 and has been exhibited in venues such as the Shanghai Art Museum, National Art Museum of China, Kunst Museum Bonn, Kunstmuseum Bern, Santa Monica Art Centre, Art Centre, and Le Musée d'Art moderne de la Ville de Paris.